linagora/linshare/README.md

  * user6@linshare.org : password6
  * user7@linshare.org : password7

-If you want to share with some external users, use these two email addresses *external1@linshare.org* and *external2@linshare.org*.
+If you want to share with some external users, use these five email addresses *external1@linshare.org* to *external5@linshare.org*.
-External users are just an email address without an account.
-You can also use these two emails to create guests.
+External users are just an email address without a LinShare account.

+We also provide  guest1@linshare.org to guest5@linshare.org emails adresses, who are also external accounts but you can use them to create guests.

 NB: You won't able to send or receive emails if your email address is not @linshare.org.